 Dear PUD Customer,

-The PUD has received CARES Act funding to offset delinquent utility bill balances for households that are experiencing a COVID related financial hardship.
-If you would like to apply for these funds, please complete and return the CARES Act Certification/Application form as soon as possible, but no later than November 30th.
+The PUD has applied for CARES Act funding from Jefferson County to offset delinquent utility bill balances for households that are experiencing a COVID related financial hardship.
+If you would like to apply for these funds, please complete and return the CARES Act Certification/Application form as soon as possible, but no later than December 23, 2020.

 Important items to note:

-- Only residential power and water customers in Mason County are eligible for this CARES Act funding.
+- Only residential power customers in Jefferson County are eligible for this round of CARES Act funding.

 - Funding will be applied to past-due balances for customers with current payment arrangements.